traumverloren/haute-codeture/haute-codeture.md

 ---

-[.build-lists: true]

 # Project Plan:

 * Web app for user input
 * LEDs + microcontroller in clothing
-* Way to relay message from app to clothing
+* Relay messages from app to clothing

 ^Create web app for users